outdreamer/build-a-cure-1/docs/to_do.md

   - generate multiple datasets:
     - smile + each medical component (side effects, functions, symptoms) to get a predictor formula for that component from the smile formula
-    - really you should iterate through all combinations of components and generate a dataset for each one to check for relationships medical_components = [
+    - really you should iterate through all combinations of components and generate a dataset for each one to check for relationships
-      metrics: {'naa-cr ratio': 'reduced'}
-              conditions: 'hiv', 'encephalopathy'
-              organs: ['brain', 'immune system']
-              compounds: ['naa', 'cr']
-              insights: [
-                  'naa-to-cr ratio is reduced in hiv patients', 'naa-to-cr ratio is a marker for hiv brain infection' ]
-              strategies: [
-                  'target bio markers that change with illness for testing', 'consider other conditions like lack/excess of signals from diagnostic tests & interfering diseases' ]
-              symptoms: [
-                  'encephalopathy': 'no imaging findings'
-                  'neurological disease': 'other'
-              ]
-              patient: ['HIV-positive', 'symptoms of neurological disease']
-    ]
     - data set of just props in case there is a relationship between successful treatment & one of the properties available (need a chemical with property x value y)

   - now that you have a smile formula generator, you have the raw structure data,